ckan/ckan/doc/authorization.rst

 Conceptual Overview
 -------------------

+**Warning: not all of what is described in this conceptual overview is yet fully implemented.**

-  * There are Users and (User) ACL Groups
+  * There are Users and (User) Authorization Groups
   * There are actions which may be performed on "protected objects" such as Package, Group, System
   * Roles aggregate actions
-  * UserObjectRole which assign users (or ACL groups) a role on an object (user, role, object).
+  * UserObjectRole which assign users (or Authorization groups) a role on an object (user, role, object).
 We will often refer to these informally as "permissions".

 NB: there is no object explicitly named "Permission".
 This is to avoid